RolandKrummenacher/HOL-ACSwithLocalSTS/HOL.md

 	-**Token signing:** Use service namespace certificate (standard)

-	> **Note:** Those values describe everything ACS needs to know for handling authentication for your application.
-We'll get in more details later: here we will just say that upon successful authentication ACS sends back to the application a security token  (an artifact such as an XML fragment, a piece of binary or json code, anything as long as it is digitally signed) as proof that successful authentication actually took place.
-In order to do so, ACS needs to know the address of the application to which the token should be returned to, the desired characteristics of the token it has to create, and so on.
+	> **Note:** Those values describe everything ACS needs to know for handling authentication for your cloud service.
+We'll get in more details later: here we will just say that upon successful authentication ACS sends back to the cloud service a security token  (an artifact such as an XML fragment, a piece of binary or json code, anything as long as it is digitally signed) as proof that successful authentication actually took place.
+In order to do so, ACS needs to know the address of the cloud service to which the token should be returned to, the desired characteristics of the token it has to create, and so on.

 	In this lab we will give you the instructions for getting the scenario up and running, but we will not go in great details about the underlying security mechanisms and protocols.
 If you want to know more about what happens behind the scenes, please refer to the presentations and videos section of the training kit.